trinidadb/fastApi-terraform/README.md

-# Playing with FastAPI and Terraform
+# Playing with FastAPI, Terraform and GitHub Actions
 The objective of this project was to create a scalable API structure/template using the FastAPI framework.
 Containerize the application and deploy it on AWS in a single region and across one or multiple availability zones.

 The AWS structure is as follows: